mariamar95/jan-hackathon/README.md

 - To use an accessible site that accounts for all users (colour-blindness, screen readers).

 #### Secondary Goals:
-- I want to be able to customise the label names on the charts.
+- I want to be able to customize the label names on the charts.
 - I want to see a comparison of my spending / saving compared to the recommendations (5 bucket principal).

 #### Tertiary Goals: